-It’s almost November in the Highlands and we love this time of year at Eagle Brae.
-Our log cabins are surrounded by nature and wildlife, so let’s take a look at what’s to come in late autumn.
+We love autumn at Eagle Brae.
+As the landscape transforms, our log cabins are surrounded by nature and wildlife.
+So let’s take a look at what happens over autumn in the Scottish Highlands.
 From the changing colours, to the leaping salmon.
 The mating calls of the deer to the ruts!
 The migration of the birds and night time stargazing …

-Our stunning Highland landscape is transforming as leaves turn red, gold and brown and fall from the trees.
-The stunning fall colours are at their most vibrant in November.
+Our stunning Highland landscape transforms as leaves turn red, gold and brown and fall from the trees.
+The fall colours are vibrant and stunning.
 It’s a truly beautiful sight and the perfect time to visit us here at Eagle Brae.
 We are in the very heart of the Highlands, so there is much to explore.
-Be on the look out for red squirrels, peregrine falcons and rutting stags – some of autumn’s seasonal highlights.
 As the nights draw in, retreat to our luxurious, warm and cosy hideaway complete with roaring fire.

 Atlantic Salmon Spawning